minweny/markDownTutorial/README.md

 * Hard Break
 > Insert new line
 * Soft Break
-> Insert two spaces at the end of previous line
+> Insert two spaces or one tab at the end of previous line